 Through its curriculum, its faculty and its activities, CJCS strives to expose its students to many diverse Jewish religious perspectives – historical, religious, and cultural – and to do so in a positive manner.
 We believe that this approach best equips our students to make informed decisions of their own when faced with the many monumental choices of life in general and of Jewish life in particular.
-CJCS is sponsored by the Columbia Jewish Congregation, now affiliated with the Jewish Reconstructionist Federation (JRF), and therefore makes a concerted effort to teach Reconstructionist Jewish beliefs and practices.
-Reconstructionist Judaism is a contemporary, progressive approach to Jewish life that emphasizes community, culture, and spirituality.
-It is respectful of Jewish text and tradition, but is also open to modern interpretations, embracing new and innovative religious expressions.
-CJCS welcomes students from unaffiliated families and strives to be sensitive to and accommodating of interfaith families, non-traditional family structures, students with special needs, and other challenges which may be presented to us.
+CJCS is sponsored by Columbia Jewish Congregation, affiliated with Reconstructing Judaism (RJ), and therefore makes a concerted effort to teach Reconstructionist Jewish beliefs and practices.
+Reconstructionist Judaism is a contemporary, progressive approach to Jewish life that emphasizes community, culture and spirituality.
+It is respectful of Jewish text and tradition, and is also open to modern interpretations, embracing new and innovative religious expressions.
+CJCS welcomes students from unaffiliated families and strives to be sensitive to and accommodating of interfaith families, non-traditional family structures, students with special needs and other challenges which may be presented to us.